-The Design Intent Statement's purpose is to ensure that all buildings meet the underlying intent of the guidelines.
-The Statement should address how the project works as a whole by establishing a vision, organizing principles, and defining architectural features that can then be used as a point of reference during the Site Plan Review process.
+The application shall provide a narrative description of the proposal's vision and how the proposal addresses each of the design features.
+The Design Intent Statement's purpose is to ensure that all buildings meet the underlying intent of the regulations.
+The Statement should address how the development works as a whole by establishing a vision, organizing principles, and defining architectural features so that it can then be used as a point of reference during the Site Plan Review process.